smart-drone-at/main-website/README.md

 ## Appendix

 This project is solely an educational project!
-An commercial use is not intended!
+A commercial use is not intended!

 **Image Credits**
 - Drone: https://www.stickpng.com/de/img/wahrzeichen-der-welt/dodge/dji-mavic-air-drohne